Biorrith/Software-Teknologi/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Software_alphamail'
 ```

 Now everything should be set and ready to go.
-In a terminal, navigate to Alphamail directory, and run the code:
+In a terminal, navigate to Alphamail directory, install npm sql and run the code:

 	$ npm install mysql